valerio-pizzichini/old-personal-blog/index.md

 ## Why this vault? was it really needed?

-Decided to transform my notes, learnings and failures (mostly) into public posts to share my journey and improve my skills in writing and exposing thoughts in a readable way.
+Decided to transform my notes, learnings and failures into public posts to share my journey and improve my skills in writing and exposing thoughts in a readable way.
 Probably I will fail at it, so if you want to increase my impostor syndrome level, please contact me at:

 <p style="display:flex; margin-bottom: 10px;">